Non-profit technology

 Nonprofit technology is the deliberative use of technology by nonprofit organizations to maximize potential in numerous areas, primarily in supporting the organization mission and meeting reporting requirements to funders and regulators.

 Types of technology do not differ between nonprofit and for profit organizations.
 Nonprofit technology is differentiated by specific strategies and purposes.
 Numerous nonprofit organizations approach technology with an emphasis on cost effectiveness due to limited budgets.
-Information technology in particular offers low-cost solutions for non profits to address administrative, service and marketing needs.
+Information technology in particular offers low-cost solutions for nonprofits to address administrative, service and marketing needs.
 Technology deployment grants nonprofits the opportunity to better allocate staff resources away from administrative tasks to focus on direct services provided by the organization.

 Definitional issues

 Due to the topic's inherent breadth of reach and the constantly changing nature of technology in general, the sphere of nonprofit technology is somewhat difficult to define.
 Despite this, in order to provide a stable foundation upon which the remainder of this discussion can stand, it is necessary to engage in laying a groundwork of both baseline and integrated definitional constructs.

 Nonprofit technology can be generally defined as any technological tool that assists a nonprofit organization by helping it to work with greater social impact in forwarding the overall organizational mission.
 Technology is essential to effectively advancing and managing a nonprofit, playing an important role in the advertisement of goods and services offered, the communication of mission, and the recruitment of volunteers among other things.
 From thoughtful utilization to enhance both internal and external organizational communication efforts, to increased ability to measure, evaluate, and more successfully track and engage specific initiatives, the use of technology within the nonprofit sector is wide-ranging.

 Technology use associated with nonprofits is not dedicated in nature, that is, technologies and specific uses of such technology by nonprofits cannot be linked solely to the nonprofit sector.
 Because of this, constructing a definition of nonprofit technology is based in large part on use.